living-room/client-js/readme.md

 // This is a demo of subscribing to a server query.
 // It queries for animals in the database and draws them on screen.

-const room = new window.room() // assumes RoomDB http server running on http://localhost:3000
+const room = new window.LivingRoom() // assumes RoomDB http server running on http://localhost:3000
 const context = canvas.getContext('2d')
 let characters = new Map()
 let animalFacts = []